ChristopherRC/servercert/docs/BR.md

 1. at least one serial number or hash of a time-valid and unrevoked Certificate issued by the CA, either directly or transitively (e.g., by attaching a Certificate file); AND
 2. a description of either:
     - how the Certificate(s) in question violates these Requirements or a CA's own policies; OR
-    - a reason for Certificate revocation (e.g., a demonstration of key compromise, or a valid subscriber request).
+    - a reason for Certificate revocation (e.g., a demonstration of key compromise, or a Subscriber request aligned with [Section 4.9.1](#491-circumstances-for-revocation)).

 A CA MAY take precautionary measures to prevent submission of non-actionable Certificate Problem Reports (e.g., input control validation on a form used to collect Certificate Problem Reports).